-The example below shows how you could structure 12 bytes to send a set of GPS coordinates along with speed, acquistion time and the battery voltage.
+The example below shows how you could structure 12 bytes to send a set of GPS coordinates along with speed, acquisition time and the battery voltage.

-The Sigfox network has been designed and optimized to be very cost-effective for our customers.
-From the hardware you need to create a device, to the cost of network deployment, all the details have been cautiously taken care of to offer the most optimal IoT solution on the market.
+The Sigfox network is designed and optimized to be very cost-effective.
+From the hardware to create a device, to the cost of network deployment, all the details have been cautiously taken care of to offer the most optimal IoT solution on the market.

 1) Hardware costs

-Because the technology is free for semiconductor companies to implement in their solutions, the cost of modules and all the other radio solutions is low in comparison to competing technologies.
-Starting at less than 2€ for certified modules, you will be able to create connected devices for a relatively small investment.
+We made our technology free for semiconductor companies to implement in their solutions.
+Thanks to this, the cost of modules and other radio solutions is low in comparison to competing technologies.
+Starting at less than 2€ for certified modules, you can create connected devices for a relatively small investment.

-Since electrical consumption is very low, battery costs are also lowered compared to other solutions, which impacts greatly the overall material costs.
+Since electrical consumption is very low, battery costs are also lowered compared to other technologies, further decreasing the overall hardware costs.

 2) Network costs

-The total cost of ownership of your solution also integrates the network subscriptions.
-Our business model is based on yearly subscriptions paid by customers to connect to our service.
+The total cost of ownership (TCO) of your solution must take into account the network subscriptions.
+Sigfox's business model is based on yearly subscriptions paid by customers to connect to our service.

-As the the technology itself is very long range, we have optimized our deployment costs by lowering the number of antennas needed to cover entire areas, impacting directly the price of the solution we offer to our customers.
+As the the technology itself is very long range, we have optimized our deployment costs by lowering the number of antennas needed to cover entire areas, thus lowering the price of the solution we offer to our customers.

-Today, the price of the connectivity depends on two major factors: the number of messages you need to send every day, and the number of devices you want to connect.
+The current cost of Sigfox connectivity depends on two major factors: the number of messages you need to send every day, and the number of devices you want to connect.